Follow these steps to get your admission process started. We look forward to getting to know you!

 - Contact your admission counselor to sign up for an orientation day.

 - Contact your admission counselor to sign up for housing on campus.

 - Online Loan Counseling and Master Promissory Note for Federal Direct Student Loans

 - Review your Yotes email and Self Service for requested documents

 - Submit any and all requested items to the Yote Stop as soon as possible

 - Contact the Yote Stop if you have any additional questions at 208-459-5400.

-C of I students who are not yet 21, unmarried, and without dependent children live in campus housing for six semesters.
+College of Idaho students who are not yet 21, unmarried, and without dependent children live in campus housing for six semesters.
 Our residents enjoy three very different living environments: four traditional residence halls, one suite-style resident hall, two apartment buildings, and 21 rental houses.